Umbellulone: Toxicity

-Umbellulone induces rapid production of methemoglobine.
-Methemoglobine is a globin in the blood that mainly consists of ferric (Fe3+) haemoglobin, instead of the usual ferrous (Fe2+) haemoglobin.
-Methemoglobin has a decreased ability to bind oxygen, but, in combination with the 3 other ferrous ions on the hemoglobin unit, the oxygen release is also decreased.
+Umbellulone can induce the conversion of hemoglobin to methemoglobin.
+Methemoglobin is a globin protein in the blood that mainly consists of ferric (Fe3+) hemoglobin, instead of the usual ferrous (Fe2+) hemoglobin.
+Methemoglobin has a decreased ability to bind oxygen, but, in combination with the three other ferrous ions on the hemoglobin unit, the oxygen release is also decreased.
 Red blood cells will be less able to nurture organs with oxygen, therefore, the probability for hypoxia increases.
-Methemoglobin lethality is possible at concentrations higher than 50% of the substance in red blood cells.
+Methemoglobinemia is a potentially life-threatening condition when methemoglobin levels exceed 40%.

 Umbellularia californica should not be mistaken for the conventional bay leaf (Laurus nobilis), which is devoid of these toxic effects.

 Other applications

 In 2013, a new potential application of Umbellularia californica came to light.
 The essential oil was used for its mosquito biting deterrent and larvicidal activity.
 This encourages further investigation of this oil.